81%

 believe it will actually be possible for them to do so

-That gap — 55 percentage points between aspiration and expectation — is one of the most striking numbers in Canadian aging research.
+That gap — 55 percentage points between aspiration and expectation — has been repeatedly flagged in Canadian aging research.
 And it is widely misread.

 The instinctive interpretation is that aging in place fails because of care needs — because older adults eventually require medical support, physical assistance, or supervision that a home environment cannot provide.
 That is true for some.
 But it is not what drives the gap for the majority.